-On 5 August 2020, The Town of Gawler notified the Barossa Council on their submission of stage 1 of the proposal to Boundary Commission on 4 December

-2020 and updated their progression on stage 2 of the proposal (Att 6: item 59).
+On 5 August 2020, The Town of Gawler notified the Barossa Council on their submission of stage 1 of the proposal to Boundary Commission on 4 December 2020 and updated their progression on stage 2 of the proposal (Att 6: item 59).

 On 24 August 2020, through Town of Gawler's Official Media Release the Town of Gawler lunched a six week consultation period.
 This consultation process ran through 'Your Voice' survey, two public forums and written submission from the Councils and residents.
 (Att 6: item 64).

 On 2 October 2020, the Barossa Council sent a letter to the Town of Gawler reinstate their opposition of the inclusion of Concordia and Kalbeeba in the Town of Gawler, expressed their view on the 'Your Voice' survey and provided a response on Section 26 principles (Att 6: item 90).

+Refer to 1 above.

-Numbers of letters received As per above in Concordia growth area This point addressed satisfactorily.
-As per above in Concordia growth area This point addressed satisfactorily. • The degree of support shown for and against the submittal of the proposal 17.8% of survey participants were from Barossa Council and among them 67% respondents were from Kalbeeba suburb.
+Numbers of letters received The degree of support shown for and against the submittal of the proposal Refer to 1 above.
+This point addressed satisfactorily.
+This point addressed satisfactorily.
+This point addressed satisfactorily.
+Council and among them 67% respondents were from Kalbeeba suburb. shown for and against the submittal of the proposal Council and among them 67% respondents were from Kalbeeba suburb. submittal of the proposal Council and among them 67% respondents were from Kalbeeba suburb.
+Kalbeeba suburb.
 Among the respondents from the Barossa Council, 11% agree with the efficiency of one Council management and 19% support Council's proposal.
 The Proposal also includes written submission (Att 5) received by the community members.
-Through Your Voice, one responder mentioned that the residents of Kalbeeba support boundary reform as they use daily

-Gawler infrastructure and rarely use Barossa Council's facilities (Att 5).
+Through Your Voice, one responder mentioned that the residents of Kalbeeba support boundary reform as they use daily Gawler infrastructure and rarely use Barossa Council's facilities (Att 5).
 Another responder, resident of Kalbeeba opposed of the boundary changing and showed concern over rate increase, school zoning change and inhibition of user of other services (Att D of Att 5).
 Barossa Council also opposed to the changes and showed their concern over natural distinction and delineation for adjoin areas of Barossa and the GI (Att M of Att 5).
-Advantages and Disadvantages Provide a balanced representation of the advantages and disadvantages of the proposal Additional information received 16 August 2021 As per above in Concordia growth area This point addressed satisfactorily.
+Advantages and Disadvantages Provide a balanced Refer to 1 above.
+In the Overview and Summary of the proposal (page 4 and 8).
+7) the representation of the advantages and disadvantages of all affected councils has be - advantages and discussed.
+The advantages and disadvantages of the commu disadvantages of the residents are also reflected from the results of the commun • proposal consultation survey and from the written submissions that h • been included in the proposal (Att 4 and Att 5).

+Whether the Commission will ask the Town of Gawler to revise this section in the proposal is subject to discussion in the Commission Meeting.
 Identify stakeholders groups, providing details of the interests and identify of each.
-As per above in Concordia growth area This point addressed satisfactorily.
+Refer to 1 above.
+This point addressed satisfactorily.
 Record any significant opposition known to the applicant council and the basis of this.
 N/A N/A Any other relevant information The proposal discusses the points of Section 31(3) (b).
-For the Kalbeeba suburb, the proposal discusses the concerns from The Barossa Council on the impact of This point addressed satisfactorily.

-this change on Barossa Geographical Indication (GI) Zone.
+For the Kalbeeba suburb, the proposal discusses the concerns from The Barossa Council on the impact of this change on Barossa Geographical Indication (GI) Zone.
 The proposal provides detail data, graphs and information on the extent of the support for the proposal.
-Administrative matters As per above in Concordia growth area This point addressed satisfactorily.
-Maps Name and contact details As per above in Concordia growth area
+This point addressed satisfactorily.
+Administrative matters Maps Name and contact details Refer to 1 above.
+Refer to 1 above.
+This point addressed satisfactorily.